cmbuer/SoftwareRenderer/README.md

 On the back end, the software renderer itself writes to a buffer that is then flipped to ether Direct3D or OpenGL for rendering (rather than, say, blitting via Win32).
 Because by its very nature the software render does not operate at a high frame rate--it _is_ a simulation/model of a modern hardware pipeline rather than an attempt at a production software rendering layer--this helps keep the floor a little higher.
 It is thus the case that there are four distinct rendering states in the application: Software via D3D (the default), Software via OGL, and Direct3D and OpenGL themselves.

+The renderer can be controlled either via imgui or keyboard commands.

 <br />

 ## Keyboard Control Guide